 Fundamentals of Intellectual Property provides a good introduction to intellectual property (IP) for students wishing to pursue more specialised graduate studies in this area.
-It also provides a general overview of IP law for students who are seeking this as part of an overall commercial and trade law program.
+It also provides a general overview of IP law for students studying an overall commercial and trade law program.

 The objective of this subject is to provide an introduction to, and general overview of, the various Australian and New Zealand legal regimes protecting IP.
-IP laws, including those with respect to patents, designs and copyright, are directed at the encouragement and protection of innovations in science, technology and cultural products.
-They also operate, through the laws of trade marks and unfair competition, to provide protection for the later stages of development at which these innovations are disseminated and marketed.
-There is a potential for conflict between these laws and competition laws, and this interface will be discussed, together with an introduction to the international framework of treaties under which the owners of IP rights (IPRs) from one country can seek protection in another.
+IP laws, including patent, design and copyright laws, are directed at the encouragement and protection of innovations in science, technology and cultural goods.
+IP laws, including trade mark and unfair competition laws, also protect brands, reputations and other important commercial interests.
+There is a potential for conflict between these laws and competition laws, and this interface will be discussed.
+The subject will also introduce the international framework of treaties under which the owners of IP from one country can seek protection in another country.

-Completion of the first day of this subject (Overview of Intellectual Property one day seminar) meets the requirements of the Trans-Tasman IP Attorneys Board (TTIPAB) for ‘Topic Group A2’.
+Completion of Module 1 of this subject (Overview of Intellectual Property; two half-day seminars) meets the requirements of the Trans-Tasman IP Attorneys Board (TTIPAB) for ‘Topic Group A2’.

 Note: If you enrol in Fundamentals of Intellectual Property (LAWS90125), you do not need to enrol in Overview of Intellectual Property.

 Principal topics include:

-- Introduction to the concept of and rationales for IPRs
+- Introduction to the concept of IP and rationales for IP laws

 - Patents, including: